I.B. + M.A. DE LANDE LONG

 Type-A service and Type-B service

-The Telecommand Encoder Shell and Telecommand Decoder Shell support any combination of use of the two service types.
-The service type is a parameter for each individual packet or service data unit submitted to the Telecommand Encoder Shell for the MAPP, MAPA, VCP or VCA service.
+The Telecommand Encoder Shell and Telecommand Decoder Shell support any combination of the two service types.
+The service type is a parameter for each individual SDU submitted to the Telecommand Encoder Shell for the MAPP, MAPA, VCP or VCA service.

 Directives